Floating Solid and Engineered Wood Flooring

 Our customers often ask advice about the best way to fit the wood flooring that they have bought from us.
 The advice we offer can vary depending on the type of flooring purchased and also what the customer is fitting the floor onto (the subfloor).
-This mini guide offers guidance for floating both our solid and engineered wood floors.
-The term "floating" means that the floorboards are not secured to the subfloor but instead are laid using a foam or fibre underlayment, offering an economical and popular alternative to either mechanical fixing or gluing.
+This mini guide offers guidance for floating our own solid and engineered wood floors.
+The term "floating" means that the floorboards are not secured to the subfloor but instead are laid using a foam or fibre underlayment, offering an alternative to either mechanical fixing or gluing.
 Floorboards can be floated onto a solid subfloor such as concrete or existing timber floorboards.

 Floating method for solid wood flooring

 When fitting solid wood flooring we would recommend the use of an adhesive floor fitting foam underlay.
 First ensure that the subfloor is clean, dry and level, then lay a full layer of Visqueen (polythene DPM) over the whole floor overlapping on the joints by 8" and running slightly up the walls.